-III.Place of Course in Curriculum:
+III.
+Place of Course in Curriculum

 This course is an elective available to all MSW students as part of the generalist portion of the curriculum.
 This elective uncovers concepts about ecology and sustainability to expand social work education, and subsequently practice, to be inclusive of environmental justice.
-No co or pre-requisites are required.
+No co or prerequisites are required.

 IV.
-Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies
+Council of Social Work Education's Social Work Competencies

 The MSW Program at Rutgers is accredited by the Council on Social Work Education (CSWE).
 CSWE's accreditation standards can be reviewed at www.cswe.org.
+In keeping with CSWE standards, the Rutgers School of Social Work has integrated the 2022 CSWE competencies within its curriculum.